TheB2D/Express-TP/readme.md

 Problems
 ---------------
 The plugin is not perfect.
-If there are any problems while using plugin, you can report them [here](https://github.com/TheB2D/Express-TP/issues/new)
+If there are any problems while using plugin, you can report them [here](https://github.com/TheB2D/Express-TP/issues/new).
+Please include full details of the problem/bug/error you encountered not just "PlUgIn BaD iT nO WoRK"